zkVerify/zkverifyjs/DOCS.md

 );
 ```

-Note: if any proof fails, success boolean will be false.
+Note: if any proof fails, `success` boolean will be false and `message` will be provided

 ### Domain Management (Aggregate Pallet)